aswolf/aswolf.github.io/research.md

 It is thus important to develop a simple model of silicate liquids that allows rapid determination of equations of state in a large chemically relevant system.
 I have developed the Coordinated Hard Sphere Mixture (CHaSM), which can rapidly predict the behavior of complex silicate liquids over wide ranges in Temperature, Pressure, and Composition (Wolf et al. 2015).
 The original publication demonstrated this new technique on a simplified chemistry, and the model is currently being extended to cover a wide range of chemistries relevant to rocky planets.
+Ongoing work is supported by a collaborative NSF PI grant to develop general Bayesian thermodynamic modeling tools & techniques, and using them to create a new MELTS model calibration.
+This includes an extension of the high-pressure pMELTS model to explore core-formation and differentiation in exoplanets affected by exotic non-terrestrial chemistries.
 </div>
 <div class="clear"> </div>

 ## Structure and Thermodynamics of Carbonate-rich Melts